abderhasan/radiologist_in_the_loop_ai/README.md

 ### 2.1.
 Train the binary classifier

-This is similar to step 1.1.
+This is similar to step 1.1, except that you don't need the `test_and_save_probabilities_unlabeled()` function in `simple_classifier.py`.
+So, you can comment out the function from the classifier when working on diversity sampling.